wilson428/node-lessify/README.md

 node-lessify
 ============
-Version 0.0.11
+Version 0.1.1

 [![Build Status](https://travis-ci.org/wilson428/node-lessify.png)](https://travis-ci.org/wilson428/node-lessify)

-LESS 2.0 precompiler and CSS plugin for Browserify v2.
+LESS 2.0 precompiler and CSS plugin for Browserify.
 Inspired by [node-underscorify](https://github.com/maxparm/node-underscorify).

 When bundling an app using [Browserify](http://browserify.org/), it's often convenient to be able to include your CSS as a script that appends the style declarations to the head.
 This is particularly relevant for self-assembling apps that attach themselves to a page but otherwise have reserved real-estate on the DOM.